lefkowitzmatt/Classification/README.md

-# web-scraping
+# Classification
-This repository contains web scraping projects.
+This repository contains projects pertaining to classification.

-The main project completed covered scraping a table on Toronto neighborhoods from wikipedia.
+The main project completed covered classifying loan payments.

-The key packages used were lxml.html and pandas.
+The key packages used were matlplotlib, numpy, pandas, and sklearn.

+The project was created through the guide of Saeed Aghabozorgi, PhD, a Data Scientist in IBM.